Milad-Mrz/Github-101/README.md

 ## Branching, merging, and pulling:
-To create and modify new feature while protect the main verion branches are needed
+Branches are needed to create and modify new features while protecting the main version.

 1. To check all local branches:
 ``` git branch ```